About The Ford Family Foundation

 In support of its mission of Vital Rural Communities, the Foundation invests in initiatives, partnerships, and grants focused on rural communities.
 Current efforts and focus areas include community capacity building, leadership development, community-based efforts to improve local conditions, workforce and business development, rural community capital projects, and rural economic vitality.

 Located in Southwestern Oregon, Roseburg is a part of the Hundred Valleys of the Umpqua.
 The Umpqua River, which gives the region its name, meanders for 111 miles through valleys and mountains before emptying into the Pacific.
 The community is nestled in a lush, forested region approximately an hour from Eugene to the north (home to the University of Oregon) and Medford and Ashland to the south.
 There are myriad recreational opportunities for outdoor enthusiasts within the Roseburg area and nearby: Oregon beaches are to the west, Crater Lake National Park is to the east, and the region is famous for hiking and fishing.
-Theater lovers from throughout the world flock to Ashland, home of the world renowned Oregon Shakespeare Festival, and the wines of the region are becoming world-famous.
-Roseburg, with a population of approximately 24,000, is the county seat of Douglas County, a county about the size of the state of Connecticut with a population of approximately 110,000 people.
+Theater lovers from throughout the world flock to Ashland, home of the world-renowned Oregon Shakespeare Festival, and the wines of the region are becoming world-famous.
+Roseburg, with a population of approximately 24,000, is the county seat of Douglas County, an area about the size of the state of Connecticut with a population of approximately 110,000 people.

 The Ideal Candidate